 On September 9, 1957, Bishop Denis J. O'Connell High School opened its doors as a co-institutional college preparatory school, admitting 360 ninth-graders from the six founding parishes: St. James, St. Thomas More, St. Ann, St. Charles, St. Agnes and St. John.
 Greeting the class of 1961 were Brothers of Christian Schools and Sisters, Servants of the Immaculate Heart of Mary (IHM), who would guide their education.

-Over the past 50 years, Bishop O'Connell has prepared over 15,000 young men and women to play significant roles in our competitive and richly diverse world.
+Since then, Bishop O'Connell has prepared over 17,000 young men and women to play significant roles in our competitive and richly diverse world.
 Today, the school continues to serve the original six parishes as well as students from more than 80 different schools and parishes throughout the Washington D.C. metropolitan area.

 Bishop O'Connell High School admits students of any race, color, national and ethnic origin.
 Preference in admission is given to applicants from Catholic parishes in the Diocese of Arlington and the Archdiocese of Washington.